opensafely-core/job-runner/DEVELOPERS.md

 ```

 You should see the controller pick up the new job and create a RUNJOB task for it.
-In the controller app terminal, you'll see the agent poll for new tasks every second or so.
+Then you'll see the agent poll for new tasks every second or so (in the In the controller app terminal,
+if you're running the services separately).
 Then the agent will receive the new task, execute the job, and call the controller app
 to update the controller after each step.